 At the same time, the front reception area of the shop was expanded and reconfigured.
 This included adding a second-storey area with office space and an on-site boardroom that also serves as a training facility.
 Since it was completed, Alexander says a lot of training has taken place.
 “We have had I-CAR training sessions here and we’ve also seen other facilities bring their staff here for I-CAR training as well.”

 With the office renovations completed in 2019, CSN Dana’s expanded to approximately 11,200 sq. ft. in area.
 “We have about 4500 used for office space,” says Alexander.
 The rest is production space.”

-In order to ensure the shop remains as productive as possible, Alexander and his team schedule vehicle estimates via appointments.
+To ensure the shop remains as productive as possible, Alexander and his team schedule vehicle estimate via appointments.
 When each vehicle arrives, it is washed, inspected and documented.
 It then heads to the repair planning stage where it is methodically and meticulously dismantled.
 “We do this to ensure we document every bit of damage and that we get all the parts we need for the repair,” says Alexander.

-The end result is no matter the size and scope of the repairs needed; each vehicle is tackled as efficiently as possible.
-In order to maintain quality and consistency, checkpoints are in place at each stage of the repair process—much like an assembly line but one where instead of being manufactured, vehicles are re-made.
+The result is no matter the size and scope of the repairs needed; each vehicle is tackled as efficiently as possible.
+To maintain quality and consistency, checkpoints are in place at each stage of the repair process—much like an assembly line but one where instead of being manufactured, vehicles are re-made.